 Natural sunlight keeps your circadian rhythm operating on a healthy sleep-wake cycle, so it's important that you're exposed to it regularly.

 There are several natural sleep aids that can help.
 Here are the most well-researched ones to try:

-Magnesium: Magnesium is an essential mineral that plays a role in regulating your nervous system and helping promote a sense of calm.* In one study, participants who took 500 mg of active magnesium experienced a positive impact on both sleep quality and sleep duration and were able to sleep in longer in the morning.* Although there are many forms of magnesium, your best bet is the magnesium glycinate form, which is more bioavailable and has fewer side effects than other forms.*
+Magnesium: Magnesium is an essential mineral that plays a role in regulating your nervous system and helping promote a sense of calm.* In one study, participants who took 500 milligrams of magnesium daily for two months experienced a positive impact on both sleep quality and sleep duration and were able to sleep in longer in the morning.* Although there are many forms of magnesium, your best bet is the magnesium glycinate form, which is more bioavailable and has fewer side effects (i.e., it’s gentle on your GI tract) than other forms.*

-GABA and L-theanine: Research shows that supplementation with a combination of GABA (a neurotransmitter) and L-theanine (an amino acid) can positively affect the time it takes to fall asleep and can increase sleep quality and duration.* An appropriate daily use of GABA is 100 mg/kg of body weight, while 20 mg/kg of L-theanine should do the trick.
+GABA and L-theanine: The amino acid neurotransmitter GABA (especially PharmaGABA®) has been shown in clinical research to improve sleep quality in adults.
+What’s more, research also shows that supplementation with a combination of GABA and another amino acid, L-theanine, can positively affect the time it takes to fall asleep and can increase sleep quality and duration.* An effective daily dose of GABA for adults is 100 milligrams, while 200 milligrams and higher of L-theanine helps promote sleep

 Valerian root: Valerian root is an extract of the valerian plant that's been used as a sleep aid in Europe for decades.
 According to one study, supplementing with valerian root can promote sleep quality and the amount of time it takes to fall asleep without any known side effects.
 However, there hasn't been enough research to determine a standard daily use.

 It probably isn't breaking news that working out is good for you, but aside from its cardiovascular and body composition benefits, exercise can actually help improve your sleep, too.